robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 However, If you pass a string as a custom measurement, the average, max, and min for that measurement will be reported as 0.

-Note that only continuous measurements are supported.
+.. note:: Only continuous measurements are supported.
 At least one measurement should be sent every minute, each custom measurement command should be executed at most 1 minutes apart and the measurement value should be an integer or a floating point.

 **********************************************